reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 function counterReducer(state = initialState, action) {
   // Check to see if the reducer cares about this action if (action.type === 'counter/increment') {
-    // If so, make a copy of `state` by returning a new object (notice the brackets) return {
+    // If so, make a copy of `state` by returning a new object, notice the return brackets return {
       // spread in case there was properties like payload ...state,